Quick facts about Gum Problems

 Gingivitis is more common than is generally realized, and so unfortunately this is likely to be the reason for bleeding gums.
 Recognizing this condition early on can make a big difference, as it is possible to treat it quickly and reverse it before developing into periodontitis.

 Learning about the causes of gum problems provides the key to understanding how to prevent and treat this troublesome symptom.
 While the exact causes of gum problems are complex and not completely understood, most doctors and researchers believe hormonal changes are the primary cause of gum problems.
-In addition to these completely normal hormonal causes, other factors and medical conditions can, in more rare instances, cause gum problems.
+In addition to these completely normal hormonal causes, other factors and medical conditions can, in more unusual instances, cause gum problems.

 Continue reading to learn more about both the hormonal, and other, causes of gum disease.